Skip to main content

 This is the case for many founders who filed in a hurry.
 The good news is that every state lets you amend the principal business address and the registered agent on record.
 The process is straightforward in most states and costs $0-50.

 1. 1File a Certificate of Amendment or an Annual Report update with your new business address.
-Filing fees range from $0 in Wyoming to $50 in most states.
+Filing fees typically range from around $30 to $100 depending on the state.

 2. 2If you changed registered agents, file the state's Change of Registered Agent form.
 Usually free or a nominal fee.